whimsicalley/project_final3_manalio_alley/README.md

 1. I know I had stayed after class to ask if I could use Backstretch, and you'll notice that I didn't use it.
 I wanted to, but I kind of like how clean it is with the tablecloth-like background underneath a white "menu" with all the content.
 I figured I would stick with the design I already had.

 2. I noticed on my image slider on the index page, that when I had the border set to all 4 sides, the right border would disappear.
 Do you have any idea why this might be happening?

+3. Custom code: I chose to add them both to the About page because it was the least interesting, in my opinion.

+    a.
+Custom jQuery: When you click on the image of Gusteau, an image of Remy appears below it's previous sibling, the h3 tag "History."
+I liked this because in the desktop, they appear side by side. :)

+    b.
+Custom JavaScript: When you click on any of the list items, a new list item adds itself to the bottom of the list discussing holiday hours.